MarkZuck10/forCNN/VGG_README.md

 ## Demonstration

-Note: Training is not performed in this demonstration due to limitations on local resources, we focus on using pre-trained weights and feature extraction.
+- **Training:** In this implementation, the training step is omitted due to local resource constraints.
+The model's architecture is tested for its functionality only.
+- **Testing Accuracy:** The model is evaluated on a subset of the test data to check its performance.
-**Link**: Notebook Link
+- **Link**: Notebook Link